 First Time Abatement

 Generally speaking, every taxpayer is entitled to a one-time abatement of any penalties assessed due to non-payment of taxes.
 This is called First Time Abatement, and it is an essential part of tax resolution.
 Say you were assessed penalties of $20,000.00 because you failed to file taxes for 2017.
 If you have not previously filed for a first-time abatement, you could file for a first time abatement and have that $20,000.00 forgiven in full.
 In order to qualify, you must have an accepted Offer in Compromise and you must be current on your payments; if at any point you become delinquent, your Offer in Compromise will be rescinded and your penalties unforgiven, so once you have an accepted Offer in Compromise it is essential to remain in good standing.

 Why Hire a Tax Resolution Attorney

 An offer in compromise requires complex math, stiff negotiating skills, and a wide breadth of knowledge of tax law and the IRS handbook.
 In order to receive the best possible outcome for your tax situation, it is important to have a representative who has the skills, knowledge, and experience to deal with the IRS.
-For more information, click here.
+For more information, read Tax Forgiveness IRS and Virginia Offer in Compromise.
 If you’re in need of tax resolution services, contact us today.